Why migrate to GA4? Your data may not be as good as you think

 The migration myth

 Here’s the thing.
 Right now you don’t have to “migrate” to Google Analytics 4 at all.
-In fact it’s completely inadvisable.
-What’s really important is that you create a GA4 property and start dual tracking at the earliest opportunity.
+In fact a wholesale migration is completely inadvisable.
+What’s important, is that you create a GA4 property and start dual tracking at the earliest opportunity.
 And this is dead simple.
-There’s no need for a migration plan, roadmap or budget allocation.
+There’s no need for a GA4 migration plan, roadmap or budget allocation.
 It’s so easy, you may be surprised to learn some bright spark has already just gone ahead and done it.

 Once it’s set up you don’t have to do anything else.
 Sit back and let the data accumulate.
 It may not be capturing all the custom events you’d ideally like to track, but when you’re ready to make the transition to using GA4 as your primary analytics platform, you’ll at least have some historic data with which to establish baselines.